By Jean Landry

 Home Educating Parents Need to Know their Rights

 However, the approach of school boards may vary from one place to another.
 Some school boards are easily satisfied, while some others may demand to control not only the results of your education but the methods and the books you choose and even the worldview you teach to your children.
 In many instances, parents are ultimately asked to duplicate the current school model, thus depriving homeschool parents of most of the advantages that motivated them to choose this avenue in the first place.
 Such an intrusion is generally not the result of evil intent; official structures simply often have a natural bent toward homogenisation.
 So it’s the parent’s duty to politely but firmly make sure that their rights are respected.
 In this regard, HSLDA is your partner and is able to offer you the help and advice you need to deal properly with these people.
 And if the authorities reach the point where they want to coerce you into conforming to their system of education, HSLDA offers the legal support you need.

 If you’re contemplating homeschooling, don’t hesitate to contact us to get advice BEFORE you make any move.
 This way, we will be able to walk you through each step, whether your kids are preschoolers or you are considering taking them out of the school system.
 Thus, you will make sure that your actions are in line with the specific laws of your province or territory and that your interactions with the authorities go as smoothly as possible, while respecting your legal rights.

 HSLDA’s website offers the main information you will need in order to make your homeschooling experience a success.
-If you’re at the beginning of the adventure, the members section offers a summary of the current laws in each province and territory, alongside the practical steps and forms you will need to start.
-For more information, you can contact us by phone to get a personalized support.
+If you’re at the beginning of the adventure, the Member Site offers a summary of the current laws in each province and territory, alongside the practical steps and forms you will need to start.
+For more information, you can contact us by phone to get personalized support.

 We hope your homeschooling adventure will be an opportunity not only for you to educate your children but to learn with them and to build a solid and unique relationship that will last for a lifetime.